-- a.
-All possible air vehicle configurations, including stores; - b.
+- b.
 All flight regimes in which the air vehicle may operate (e.g. takeoff, approach); - c.
 Any environmental conditions, such as cross wind and turbulence; - d.
 The affect of a second failure on air vehicles that have more than two engines; - e.
-The ability to maintain height, heading and attitude without the need for exceptional piloting skill; - f.
+The ability to maintain height, heading and attitude without the need for exceptional piloting skill;

+f.
 For air vehicles fitted with a propeller, the affects a failure of the propeller feathering system.